samicpp/tcp-services/README.md

 If it can't find an error file it wll send out a default response.

 Will cache certain responses and all files.
 Customizable with the variable `cacheTIme` with miliseconds in `http-server.ts:20:23`.

+##### config.json
+In here you can route certain hosts to certain directories.
+E.g. upgrade http connections to https.

+In config.json a property is read based of this format: `protocol(commonly http or https)://hostname:port(if applicable. think of defualt port like 80 and 443)`.
+The value of said property is another json object with 2 properties, where's the second one not mandatory
+- `dir`: Specify the directory which will be looked in.
+Is a string.
+- `router`: Specify the filename of the router.
+Is a string and optionable.

+##### Router files
+These type of files will be used regardless of the pathname.
+Can be used for sites independent of the page.

+If said file is a dynamic file (think of `.deno.ts` or `.async.js`) you could continue the connection like normal.
+The additional parameter `opt` will contain things like the original path to get files, all error handlers, file handler, directory handler and default handler.

 ### main.ts
 Imports engine.ts, http-server.ts and starts a server.